Most Livable Cities

 Canberra is one of the most livable cities in the world – if you are working and raising a family.
 It has excellent roads, bike paths, parks and schools.
 But Canberra can be quiet at times, especially during winter.
 We reckon it best suits students who want to do more studying than partying.

 For partying, it is hard to beat the Gold Coast.
-The city is Australia’s most popular tourist destination, offering great weather and beaches and plenty of entertainment.
-Many people would rate is as more livable than other cities; it depends on what you value.
+The city is Australia’s most popular tourist destination, offering great weather, beaches, and plenty of entertainment.
+Many people would rate it as more livable than other cities; it depends on what you value.

 What locals say